AI-ffinity/nmr_tutorials/Sample_Preparation/NMR_Experiments/No_Glycerol.md

 ---

-## 1. Thawing Frozen Protein Aliquots
+## 1. Thawing Frozen Protein Aliquots and Spinning them

-If your protein aliquots were stored at (-80 °C) during the thawing process some protein molecules will be denatured or destroyed and that may have a domino effect on the remaining protein molecules, leading to fast protein aggregation or contamination that will hamper NMR spectra acquisition.
+If your protein aliquots were stored at −80 °C, some protein molecules may become denatured or degraded during thawing.
+This can trigger a domino effect on the remaining protein molecules, leading to rapid aggregation or contamination that will hamper NMR data acquisition.
 To prevent that:

-- That the samples slowly in a box full of ice.
+1. **Thaw the samples slowly** in a box filled with ice.
-- Once they become liquid, spin them at >= 15,000g and 4 °C for 10 min and transfer the supernatant to a new tube.
+2. Once they are fully liquid, **spin at ≥ 15,000 g and 4 °C for 10 min**, then transfer the supernatant to a new tube.
-You will probably see a small white pellet left behind (good sign), which is the aggregated protein.
+  You will probably see a small white pellet left behind (a *good* sign), which is aggregated protein.

-DO NOT OMIT THIS STEP, otherwise your NMR sample may become soon inappropriate for measurements.
-Below is what happened to us when he skipped the spinning at >= 15,000g and 4 °C for 10 min.
-The protein (25 kDa) in just 3 hours completely aggregate (white part of the NMR tube)!
+**DO NOT OMIT THIS STEP**, otherwise your NMR sample may soon become unsuitable for measurements.
+Below is what happened to us when we skipped the spin at ≥ 15,000 g and 4 °C for 10 min—the protein (25 kDa) completely **aggregated** in just 3 hours (white part of the NMR tube)!

 ![aggregated protein](../images/aggregated_protein.jpeg)

 ## 2. Concentration of the Protein Solution